 - A music fan looking at a band website would likely be looking for gig dates as well as ways to buy and stream music.

 When trying to look objectively at your own site through the eyes of your core reader, always remember that you are not your user.
 This is very common and is known as the False-Consensus Effect when website owners project their expectations and opinions onto users.

 As an example, if you’re a wedding photographer, you do not need to have hundreds of wedding photos on your website.
 Show a few of your best and if people really want to see more they’ll ask.
 If you think you need 100 photos, think about whether it’s your ego or your potential customer who wants them there (it’s your ego).

 If you’re an accountant and you say you can help with CGT, BAS, and ASIC registration, explain what that all means.
 Many people have no clue what your business jargon means, even though they may well need help with it.
 Make sure you explain concepts that your typical user may not fully understand.

-One of the best ways to do this is just by asking a few friends to take a look at your website content.
+Comprehensive user research is always a great idea when working out the best way to communicate with your audience.
+One simple way to do this is just by asking a few friends to take a look at your website content.
 Seek their honest feedback and listen to it.